 Always wanted an inverter in truck just never motivated.
 Using it to power camper refer as justification its back on the want to list.

 Recent thread on RV net asking about running fridge on trucks inverter caused me to look.
 Issue is when truck shut off and fridge in AC mode.
 Lack of AC causes fridge to switch to propane.
 If propane unavailable fridge goes to check mode.
 Once 'check' light comes on, even when AC restored, fridge will not restart until 'check' light cleared turning off fridge and turning back on.

-Simple remedy is to turn off the 12v to refer, turning off its control boards so it doesn't auto switch looking for alternate source.
+Simple remedy is to turn off the 12v to refer, (NOT turning fridge to off but disconnecting it's 12v power source).
+Disconnecting power to control board, fridge doesn't auto switch looking for alternate source.
 When 12v restored to fridge controls it comes back on connecting to last source selected (AC).
 Requires a manual switch on the 12v source to the fridge or a relay to control from truck.

 That's when I realized I already have this switching control of refer from truck.
 I use DC on the road- but if I added an AC source I could run the refer on 120v instead of OR on 12v as modified.
 Existing wiring would work.

 Update: This project completed and works-however it is the farthest away from how you should do as you can get.
 Mostly cheap-cutting every corner I could with a lot of round-toits.
 Inverter was cheapest I found, 4ga jumper cables etc. That said I can now run campers refrigerator on AC on the road.